calvinlfer/skull-island/README.md

-to minimize duplication for Skull-Island backups especially when you need to deploy your changes to multiple environments. `upstream_url` field is a Kong URL required field. if the `kong-backup.json` file has some endpoints without proper `upstream_url` field that specific endpoint will be skipped and the script won't fail during synchronization process.
+to minimize duplication for Skull-Island backups especially when you need to deploy your changes to multiple environments. `upstream_url` field is a Kong URL required field. if the `kong-backup.json` file has some endpoints without proper `upstream_url` field then those specific endpoints will be skipped and the script won't fail during synchronization process.
 This decision was taken because some environments may have more APIs defined when compared to other environments.